 - Fences - Although fence designs, dimensions and sizes are approved by the zoning officer through the fence permit process, fences are not considered development and are not subject to land use review.

-- Signs - Signs are reviewed by the zoning officer through the sign permit process, they are not subject to land use review.
+- Signs - Signs are reviewed by the zoning officer through the sign permit process, but they are not subject to land use review.
 Applicants should review the Sign Code Handout before submitting an application for a sign permit.